kdvolder/jsoo_tut/README.md

 really doesn't make a distinction between the two sides of the 'equation' it just knows that those two things do no match and that this is a problem (i.e. it doesn't consider which of the two sides of the equation are under our control).
-Anyway... what we have to figure out is what *does* the property expect, or what *is* a `(Html.window Js.t, Html.event Js.t) Dom.event_listener`... and how can we make one by wrapping our `on_load` Ocaml function?
+Anyway... what we have to figure out is what *does* the property expect, or in other words what actually *is* a `(Html.window Js.t, Html.event Js.t) Dom.event_listener`... and how can we make one by wrapping our `on_load` Ocaml function?

 Let's start looking at the type defintion of `event_listener` [in the docs](https://ocaml.org/p/js_of_ocaml/5.9.0/doc/Js_of_ocaml/Dom/index.html#type-event_listener):